yaroslav-ryapolov/test-github-pages/public/versions/README.md

-This folder is to store files named like <version_number>.v.
+This folder is to store files named like &lt;version_number&gt;.txt.